eleme/meepo/README.rst

 Features
 ========

-Meepo can publish the database events to outside world, so it can be used to do a lot of interesting things with its pubsub pattern, including:
+Meepo can publish the table events from database to the outside, so it can be  used to do a lot of interesting things, including:

 - cache invalidation